TERREMEMBER/znbase/docs/content/latest/secure/authorization/ycql-grant-permissions.md

 ## 1. Create role hierarchy

 Connect to the cluster using a superuser role.
-Read more about [enabling authentication and connecting using a superuser role](../../enable-authentication/ycql/) in YugabyteDB clusters for YCQL.
+Read more about [enabling authentication and connecting using a superuser role](../../enable-authentication/ycql/) in ZNbaseDB clusters for YCQL.
 For this article, we are using the default `cassandra` user and connect to the cluster using `ycqlsh` as follows:

 ```sh
 $ ycqlsh -u cassandra -p cassandra